kukareka/tools/README.md

 # tools

-> A set of shell scripts that help with different stuffs.
+A set of shell scripts that help with different stuffs.

-Disclaimer: Some shell scripts are copied from gists on Github.
+> Disclaimer: Some of the tools are copied from the internet.

+### wait-for-it
+A tool that is used to wait until an address become available.

+### version-compare
+A tool that is used to compare 2 semantic versions.